Rounding up your friends to relieve those damning late-night hunger pangs?

 A rather renowned zichar place amongst fellow foodies, this rather humble-looking coffeeshop is nearly always packed with eager patrons – mostly big family groups – despite its appearance.

-Affordable, yet delicious, the unofficial star dish of Two Chefs would arguably be its Butter Pork Ribs (SGD8), pork ribs fried to crispy perfection whilst retaining its tenderness, sprinkled with condensed milk powder.
+Affordable, yet delicious, the unofficial star dish of Two Chefs would arguably be its Butter Pork Ribs (S$8), pork ribs fried to crispy perfection whilst retaining its tenderness, sprinkled with condensed milk powder.

 While it may sound like a rather odd combination, it works surprisingly well together, with the condensed milk powder adding a nice touch of sweetness, without overpowering the saltiness of the pork.

-Do take note that the Sin Ming outlet closes earlier than the Commonwealth outlet, at 10.30PM compared to 11.30PM, so for your late night supper, the Commonwealth outlet may be a better bet!
+Do take note that the Sin Ming outlet closes earlier than the Commonwealth outlet, at 10.30PM compared to 11.30PM, so for your late night supper, the Commonwealth outlet may be a better bet for supper!

 Opening hours: Mon: 5PM – 11.30PM | Tues – Sun: 11.30AM – 2.30PM; 5PM – 11.30PM | Closed on Every Last Mon of the Month